holdn2/CSS-MODULE-USAGE-FINDER/README.md

-# CSS Module Usage Finder
+# CSS Module Usage Finder – VSCode Extension

-A helpful VSCode extension for React developers who use CSS Modules.
+A helpful Visual Studio Code extension for React developers who use **CSS Modules**.

 This extension allows you to jump directly from a CSS class defined in a `.module.css` file to where it's used as `styles.className` in your nearby React code.